feature-engine/feature_engine/docs/imputers/CategoricalVariableImputer.rst

 CategoricalVariableImputer
 ==========================
-The CategoricalVariableImputer() replaces missing data in categorical variables with the string 'Missing'.
+The CategoricalVariableImputer() replaces missing data in categorical variables with the string 'Missing' or by the most frequent category.

-It works only with categorial variables.
-A list of variables can be indiacated, or the imputer will automatically select all categorical variables in the train set.
+It works only with categorical variables.
+A list of variables can be indicated, or the imputer will automatically select all categorical variables in the train set.

 .. code:: python